skial/klas/README.md

 # Klas

 Klas gives you more control on the order build macros are run.
-With Klas you only have to add `implements Klas` to your class and any build macro that self registars with Klas can be accessed with metadata.
+With Klas you only have to add `implements Klas` to your class and any build macro that self registers with Klas can be accessed with metadata.

 <table>